Last Updated on by

 Not sure what size is right for you?
 Go to Osprey’s website to find their sizing guide.

 As mentioned several times already, this pack’s biggest strength is its comfort and weight distribution, and that’s thanks to the Anti-Gravity suspension system showcased in this generation of the Atmos/Aura.
-The AG system is comprised of four components: the suspension frame, the back panel mesh wrapping, the harnesses, and the hip belt.
+The AG system is comprised of four components: the suspension frame, the back panel stretchy mesh wrapping, the harnesses, and the hip belt (waist belt).

 In a nutshell, the AG system is a mesh paneling that runs from the top of the back panel (neck and shoulders) down to the hip belt.
-So rather than the pack’s weight is distributed between a couple straps and belts, it’s being dispersed throughout the length of the pack.
+So rather than the pack’s weight is distributed between a couple shoulder straps, sternum strap, belts, and belt pockets, it’s being dispersed throughout the length of the pack.
 This ensures the pack’s frame conforms perfectly to each individual.

 The hip belt also contributes to the pack’s weightless feel.
 Its shocking ability to fit snugly around your hips—making straps all but unnecessary—is a landmark in custom-fitting technology.

-The mesh coating that outlines the AG 50’s litewire frame also serves as insulation to cool your back down, which is a big selling point for the sweaty-backed among us.
-Osprey first unveiled this mesh coating for better breathability way back in 1976, but the AG system goes a step further by integrating it into the suspension system.
+The stretch mesh coating that outlines the AG 50’s litewire frame (including mesh pocket and hip belt) also serves as insulation to cool your back down, which is a big selling point for the sweaty-backed among us.
+Osprey first unveiled this mesh coating for better breathability (ventilation) way back in 1976, but the ventilated AG system goes a step further by integrating it into the suspension system.